Parents as Teachers

 All children will learn, grow and develop to realize their full potential.

-- Increase parent knowledge, improve parenting practices
+- Increase parents knowledge, improve parenting practices

-- Provide early detection of delays
+- Provide early detection of developmental delays

 - Prevent child abuse and neglect